mvolkmann/blog/src/swift/Localization.md

         .environment(\.locale, .init(identifier: language))
 ```

-## Localized String Placeholders
+## Localized String Arguments

-Localized strings can contain placeholders represented by "%@".
+Localized strings can specific arguments accepted and
+where they should be inserted in translations.
+Arguments are represented by `%@` for string values and `%d` for numeric values.
-These allow values to be passed to the `LocalizedStringKey` initializer
+Arguments are passed to the `LocalizedStringKey` initializer
 using string interpolation.
 For example: